 Money for many Kiwis is a ‘taboo’ subject that is well known to cause relationship stress.

 Becoming comfortable about money is a journey, and every relationship is different – there is no one size fits all solution.

-While much of the information available is based on relationships between men and women, financial wellbeing is important in all relationships.
+While much of the information below is based on relationships between men and women, it’s relevant to most relationship situations.